-Along with their leadership roles in research activities related to the Yale Robert Wood Johnson Clinical Scholars Program, Section faculty have major leadership roles in research activities of the Yale Occupational and Environmental Medicine Program, the Yale Investigative Medicine Program and the newly funded Clinical Epidemiology Research Center at the VA Connecticut Healthcare System.
+Along with their leadership roles in research activities related to the National Clinical Scholars Program, section faculty have major leadership roles in research activities of the Yale Center for Clinical Investigation, Yale Occupational and Environmental Medicine Program, the Yale Investigative Medicine Program, and the Clinical Epidemiology Research Center at the VA Connecticut Healthcare System.

 Stroke affects millions of people throughout the world every year.
 About one in ten patients die of their stroke, making it the third leading cause of death.
 Among the many people who...